ftravers/datomic-tutorial/README.md

 will hold, a string, integer, etc&#x2026;

 In datomic we do the same thing, we define fields stating what their name is and what type of data they hold.
-In Datomic documentation fields are referred to as **attributes**.
+In Datomic nomenclature fields are referred to as **attributes**.

 So this is a bit of a big deal.
 In RDBMS our columns are stuck